Hanoi Towers

 The Hanoi Towers or Hanoi Tower Center (Tháp Hà Nội, Tháp Trung tâm Hà Nội) is a complex building in Hanoi, the capital city of Vietnam.
-The building is located on the land which was mostly part of Hỏa Lò Prison and surrounded by three streets are Hai Bà Trưng, Quán Sứ and Thợ Nhuộm.
-It comprises an 14-story office building basically called as Hanoi Tower or The Office (of Hanoi Towers), with a dual-block 27-story apartment hotel building, Somerset Grand Hanoi.
+The building is located on the land which was mostly part of Hỏa Lò Prison and surrounded by three streets: Hai Bà Trưng, Quán Sứ, and Thợ Nhuộm.
+It consists of a 14-story office building called the Hanoi Tower or The Office [of Hanoi Towers], with a dual-block 27-story apartment hotel building, Somerset Grand Hanoi.
 The investor and operator of the complex is the Singapore-based The Ascott Limited, a subsidiary of CapitaLand.

 Since the building was completed, the Somerset Grand Hanoi Tower was the highest building in Hanoi until 2007, when the apartment building 34T Trung Hòa — Nhân Chính in Cầu Giấy District completed.
 However, the building is still the highest one in Hoàn Kiếm District, as the city's government has ordered a height limit on new buildings in the historic downtown area since 2021.

 History

 Before the mid-1990s, the area of the building now was mostly part of Hỏa Lò Prison.
-After breaking the part of the prison, the complex was started to build in mid of 1995 and inaugurated in late 1997.
+After breaking part of the prison, the complex was started to build in mid of 1995 and inaugurated in late 1997.